tpazz/Baseline-Automation-Framework/README.md

       And I confirm the JavaScript alert

 <keyword> I cancel the JavaScript alert
-      And I confirm the JavaScript alert
+      And I cancel the JavaScript alert

 <keyword> I enter "[prompt_text]" into the JavaScript alert prompt
       And I enter "Test Comment" into the JavaScript alert prompt